mi2bprob382/paulinarizzo.com/_posts/2025-03-10-pottery-classes-oaxaca.md

 Includes:
 * 1.5 kg of natural clay
 * 2 hour class
-* Low-temperature firing for the pieces you create in the class
+* Low-temperature firing for the pottery you create in the class

 **Monthly fee: MX$1200**
 {: .text-center}
 Includes:
 * 1.5 kg of natural clay each class
 * Four 2-hour classes
-* Low-temperature firing for the pieces you create in the class
+* Low-temperature firing for the pottery you create in the class

+**Private Classes**
+{: .text-center}

+If Tuesdays don't fit in your schedule or if you would like to use the pottery wheel, you can [book a private pottery class](/san-agustin-etla-private-ceramics-classes/){: .btn .btn--primary}.

 ### What to know